allegro/bigflow/docs/technologies.md

 However, **you are not limited** to these technologies.
 The only limitation is the Python language.
 What is more, you can mix all technologies in a single workflow.

-The provided utils allow you to build workflows easier and solve problems that must have been solved anyway, for example:
+The utils provided by BigFlow solve problems that must have been solved anyway.
+They make your job easier.
+Example use cases:

 * Configuring a Beam pipeline.
 * Configuring, staging, submitting a Spark job.